Environment policy: general principles and basic framework

 1. Sustainable development

-In 2011, the EU adopted its biodiversity strategy to 2020, reflecting the commitments made within the UN Convention on Biological Diversity (CBD), the main international agreement on biodiversity, to which the EU is a party.
-The Commission presented its biodiversity strategy for 2030 in May 2020.
-It is a comprehensive, ambitious and long-term plan to protect nature and reverse the degradation of ecosystems.
-In June 2021, Parliament endorsed this strategy.
+In 2011, the EU adopted its biodiversity strategy to 2020, reflecting the commitments made within the UN Convention on Biological Diversity, the main international agreement on biodiversity, to which the EU is a party.
+The Commission presented its biodiversity strategy for 2030 in May 2020, as part of the European Green Deal.
+It is a comprehensive, ambitious and long-term plan to protect nature and reverse the deterioration of ecosystems.
+According to the Commission’s action tracking tool, 51 actions of the EU biodiversity strategy have been completed to date, 44 are in progress and 9 are delayed.

 C. International environmental cooperation

 The EU plays a key role in international environmental negotiations.
 It is a party to numerous global, regional or sub-regional multilateral environmental agreements on a wide range of issues, such as nature protection and biodiversity, climate change and transboundary air or water pollution.
 The EU helped shape several major international agreements adopted in 2015 at UN level, such as the 2030 Agenda for Sustainable Development (which includes the 17 global SDGs and their 169 associated targets), the Paris Agreement on climate change and the Sendai Framework for Disaster Risk Reduction.
-It also became a party to the Convention on International Trade in Endangered Species (CITES), underscoring its dedication to conserving biodiversity and curbing illicit wildlife trade.
+It also became a party to the Convention on International Trade in Endangered Species (CITES), underscoring its dedication to conserving biodiversity and curbing the illicit wildlife trade.
+Moreover, the EU is committed to the full and swift implementation of the Kunming-Montreal Global Biodiversity Framework of 2022, which aims to halt and reverse biodiversity loss by 2030.

 D. Environmental impact assessment and public participation